Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Introduction

 \section{Introduction}

 }

 PPG is one of the most commonly used wearable sensing techniques.
 It consists of projecting light onto the skin and measuring the amount of light that is reflected back or transmitted through the underlying tissues.
 Its simplicity, non-invasive nature, and ability to deliver multiple physiological parameters make it particularly attractive \cite{ref1,ref2}.
-As a result, PPG has been integrated into a range of clinical devices, such as pulse oximeters, as well as consumer wearable devices including smartwatches.
+As a result, PPG has been integrated into a range of clinical devices, such as pulse oximeters, as well as consumer wearable devices, including smartwatches.

-The PPG signal measures the fluctuations in blood volume in the skin's microvascular bed which occur with each heartbeat.
-Figure \ref{fig:fig1} shows an exemplary PPG signal: the shape of the pulse wave contains information relating to the heart and vasculature, including blood pressure; and the inter-beat intervals are related to heart rhythm \cite{ref3}.
-The time delay between the electrical activation of the heart and the arrival of the corresponding pulse wave at a peripheral site where PPG is measured has been used to predict blood pressure There are generally two approaches to analysing PPG signals (1): (i) using signal processing to extract features relating to pulse wave shape or inter-beat-intervals; and (ii) using deep learning techniques to analyse PPG signals or their image-based representations \cite{ref4}.
-Over the past few years, deep learning techniques have become widely used \cite{ref5,ref6}.
+The PPG signal measures the fluctuations in blood volume in the skin's microvascular bed, which occur with each heartbeat.
+Figure \ref{fig:fig1} shows an exemplary PPG signal: the shape of the pulse wave contains information relating to the heart and vasculature, including BP, and the inter-beat intervals are related to heart rhythm \cite{ref3}.
+The time delay between the electrical activation of the heart and the arrival of the corresponding pulse wave at a peripheral site where PPG is measured has been used to predict BP.
+There are generally two approaches to analysing PPG signals \cite{ref1}: (i) using signal processing to extract features relating to pulse wave shape or inter-beat-intervals; and (ii) using deep learning techniques to analyse PPG signals or their image-based representations.
+Over the past few years, deep learning techniques have become widely used \cite{ref5,ref6,nie2024review}, as they have often shown superior performance to feature-based approaches.